mattbierner/khepri/README.md

     let a = 3 in let a = a in a * a;
     (\a -> (\a -> a * a)(a))(3);

 ## Modified ##

+# Restrict Assignment Expressions
+Assignment is generally dangerous and allowing arbitrary assignments in expressions can make code difficult to reason about.
+However, without fundamental changes to the entire language, we need assignment.
+Therefore, Khepri restricts assignment to top level statements and it is disallowed in expressions.
+The left hand side of an assignment statement must be either an identifier or a member expression.

+    var a = {'x': 4};
+    a.x = 34; // valid since used as statement
+    a = {}; // also valid
+    if (a = {}) // error, assignment used in expression b = a = 4; // error, assignment used in expression
+    3 = 4; // error, as lhs not identifier or member expression

 ### Switch Default Clause
 The default clause in a switch statement remains optional, but must be the last